fletchjp/MERG-Arduino-Software/BOOSTSPIRITX3.md

 I am learning how to change the structures.

+### ArduinoRP2040BoostSpiritX3Annotation4

+This extends the Annotation example to add building a map using the number as a key.

+Note that the map entry is made using a std::pair.

+### ArduinoRP2040BoostSpiritX3Annotation4

+This extends the Annotation example to check the map for a duplicate key and not make that entry.

 ## Back to Boost Spirit and RP2040

 [Boost Spirit page](BOOSTSPIRIT.md) | [RP2040 page](RP2040.md)